Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #84.
 Practice gratitude: Remind yourself of the blessings in your life and make a point to express your appreciation for them – this will help you stay humble and mindful of others.

 #85.
-Show kindness: Spread love and kindness by doing small acts such as holding a door open, sending out positive thoughts, or offering compliments whenever you can.
+Show kindness: Spread love and kindness by doing small acts such as holding a door open, sending out positive thoughts, or offering compliments whenever possible.

 Good habits for better memory

 #86.
-Read books and articles: Reading provides valuable information that can help improve your memory, as well as stimulate your brain by introducing new ideas and perspectives.
+Read books and articles: Reading provides valuable information that can help improve your memory and stimulate your brain by introducing new ideas and perspectives.

 #87.
 Take notes: Writing things down is a great way to store information in an organized manner – this will make it easier for you to recall the details when needed.